-- Engage students in physical education for at least the minimum number of hours or days per week under State requirements. - Offer Physical Education classes that incorporate the appropriate learning standards. - Physical Education shall focus on personal fitness through fun activities. - Offer Physical Education that promote, teach, and provide opportunities to practice activities that students enjoy and create lifelong habits and passion for physical activity. - Not use physical activity as a form of discipline or punishment or reward. - Elementary recess shall be of at least 20 minutes in length. - All students will be required to engage in the LCA's physical education program. - Active school athletics are considered part of the school PE program.
+- 1. Engage students in physical education for at least the minimum number of hours or days per week under State requirements. - 2.
+Offer Physical Education classes that incorporate the appropriate learning standards. - 3.
+Offer Physical Education that promote the integration of physical activity in the curriculum. - 4.
+Offer Physical Education that promote, teach and provide opportunities to practice activities that students enjoy and can pursue throughout their lives. - 5.
+Not use physical activity as a form of discipline or punishment or reward.